Support Us Button Widget

 Table of Contents

-Native plants are naturally adapted to the local climate, provide sustenance to native wildlife, and save water by thriving on normal rainfall.
+Native plants naturally adapt to the local climate, provide sustenance to native wildlife, and save water by thriving on normal rainfall.
 Plus, they’re more visually diverse than, say, lawn grass.

 Consider planting some Indiana flora this spring.
 We’ll get you started.